oresat/oresat-linux/image_builder/README.rst

 ------------

-.. note:: Most of the build process is handled by BeagleBoard's image-builder, with some custom OreSat scripts excuted at specific moments.
+.. note:: Most of the build process is handled by BeagleBoard's image-builder, with some custom OreSat scripts executed at specific moments.

 - All device tree overlays are compiled.
 - A temp directory is made, the directory is mounted with chroot.
-- OreSat's early chroot script is excuted (all device tree overlay binaries are copied over).
+- OreSat's early chroot script is executed (all device tree overlay binaries are copied over).
-- A bunch of BeagleBone's scripts are excuted to build the image; including installing all Debian and Python packages.
+- A bunch of BeagleBoard's scripts are executed to build the image; including installing all Debian and Python packages.
 Basically most things defined in the image ``.conf`` file happen during this step.
-- OreSat's custom chroot script is excuted.
+- OreSat's custom chroot script is executed.
 - Chroot environment is exited.
 - A partition is made on the system.
 - All files from the temp directory are copied over to the new partition.